 Bursting with fresh berry flavor, this easy Breakfast Cake is so tender from a base of yogurt and ripe banana.
-It’s the most delicious breakfast (or snack—or dessert) to share with the kids.
-Plus: It’s so easy to make!
+It’s the most delicious breakfast and it’s so easy to make!

 This is a favorite toddler breakfast recipe because it’s easy enough to make for a weekday or a family breakfast on a weekend, but can be special enough to serve for a holiday.